JuliaDynamics/DynamicalSystems.jl/docs/src/rqa/quantification.md

 # Quantification & Analysis functions
 A [`RecurrenceMatrix`](@ref) can be analyzed in several ways to yield information about the dynamics of the trajectory.
-All these various *measures* and functions are collectively called "Recurrence Quantification Analysis".
+All these various *measures* and functions are collectively called "Recurrence Quantification Analysis" (RQA).

 To understand how each measure can be useful, we suggest to see the review articles listed in our documentation strings, namely: